 Plan of Management

-The Council is to prepare a Plan of Management for the approval of the Director Community, Corporate & Development or their delegate at Snowy Valleys Council that includes the following measures:
+The Applicant is to prepare a Plan of Management for the approval of the Director Community, Corporate & Development or their delegate at Snowy Valleys Council that includes the following measures prior to the issue of an Occupation Certificate:

+Details who is responsible for the ongoing operation, bookings and maintenance of the facility.

 Details the operational uses, times and maximum number of people, that accord with the hours of operation approved as part of this DA.

+Include a proactive community liaison person that members of the public can contact when the Multi Purpose Facility is operational.

-Include a complaint management procedure.
+Include a complaint management procedure that includes a contact person and records any incidents.

+Outlines how users leave the site ahead of 10pm close.

+Include a procedure for parking management, in particular on special event days.

+Include details of how external lighting is to be managed, in accordance with condition 5.

+Include all recommendations of the Noise Impact Assessment referred to in Condition 2.

+Include all recommendations of the Traffic Impact Assessment referred to in condition 2.

+Include a procedure for the ongoing maintenance of the landscaping on the site for the life of the development.

+Include a procedure for advising adjoining properties when special events occur.

 Include a procedure for updating and changing the Plan of Management, including the advertising of any changes.